-You’ve probably heard of all the amazing benefits probiotics—the good microorganisms in our body—impart on our health.
-From digestive support and immune system regulation to improved nutrient absorption and blood sugar balancing, probiotics provide a myriad of functions vital to our well-being.
+You’ve probably heard of all the amazing ways probiotics—the good microorganisms in our body—help us stay healthy.
+From providing digestive and immune support to encouraging nutrient absorption and healthy metabolism, our friendly gut flora support a myriad of functions vital to our well-being.

 Considering all that they do, the word “probiotics,” which stems from the Latin pro (meaning “for”) and the Greek biotikos (meaning “life”), is a very fitting term for microbes that have such an astounding impact on our health.
 But, a new phrase is exploding on the scientific and psychiatric scenes—psychobiotics.